nexios-labs/sift-validator/docs/async-validation.md

 # Async Validation

-This guide covers Sift's asynchronous validation capabilities, which are essential for high-performance applications and systems that need to validate data from asynchronous sources such as databases or external APIs.
+This guide covers Voltar 's asynchronous validation capabilities, which are essential for high-performance applications and systems that need to validate data from asynchronous sources such as databases or external APIs.

 ## Asynchronous Validation Basics